Prag8855/aab/frontend/content/guides/german-health-insurance.md

 - **It's cheap for students**
     Students under 30 years old pay around €{{GKV_COST_STUDENT|cur}} per month.
 If you are under 30 years old, public is usually the best option.[^59]
 - **It covers your family for free**
-    Your children and your unemployed spouse get [free health insurance](#free-health-insurance).
+    Your insurance covers your children and your unemployed spouse [for free](#free-health-insurance).
 Private health insurance charges for each person you cover.
-If you have more than 2 children, public is usually the cheapest option.[^12]
+If you have more than 2 children, public is usually cheaper than [private](/glossary/private%20Krankenversicherung).[^12]
 - **It's simple**
     When you go to the doctor, you show your [insurance card](/glossary/Gesundheitskarte), and you get healthcare.
 You don't need to worry about coverage, [deductibles](/glossary/Selbstbeteiligung) or reimbursement.
-There are no surprises; it just works.
+There is no paperwork and no surprises; it just works.
 - **The cost is not tied to your health**
-    If you are over 45 years old or you have health problems, public health insurance is usually the cheapest option.[^28] Private health insurers might reject you, or charge a lot more.
+    If you have [pre-existing conditions](/glossary/Vorerkrankung), public is usually the cheapest option.[^28] Private health insurers usually reject you or charge more.
 - **It's the safest option**
     Public health insurance is never a *bad* decision.
 Insurers have similar prices and coverage, so you can't choose wrong.
-If you change your mind, you can choose another public health insurer, or switch to private health insurance later.[^82] If you choose private health insurance, it's much harder to change your mind.[^20]
+If you change your mind, you can choose another public health insurer, or switch to private health.[^82] If you choose private health insurance, it's much harder to change your mind.[^20]

 ### Disadvantages of public health insurance

 - **High earners pay more**
-    If you have make a lot of money, you pay more.
-If you are young, healthy and well-paid, private health insurance can be better *and* cheaper.[^58]
+    The cost is proportional to your income.
+If you are young, healthy and well-paid, private health insurance is usually better *and* cheaper.[^58]
 - **Doctor appointments are harder to get**[^13]
     It can take weeks or months to see a specialist.
 Psychotherapists, psychiatrists, gynaecologists, paediatricians and urologists that accept public health insurance are hard to find.
-If you want to see a doctor quickly, private health insurance is much better.
+If you want to see a doctor quickly, choose private health insurance.
 - **Special treatments are not covered**
-    Public health insurance covers the cheapest effective treatment.[^43] To get better treatments and better coverage, choose private health insurance.[^81]
+    It covers the cheapest treatment that works.[^43] To get better treatments and better coverage, choose private health insurance.[^81]
 - **It's not available to everyone**
-    If you come from outside the [EU](/glossary/European%20Union), and you are self-employed or a student over 30, you can't get public health insurance.
+    If you are self-employed or a student over 30, you can't get public health insurance.
 You must get [private](/glossary/private%20Krankenversicherung) or [expat](/glossary/Expat%20health%20insurance) health insurance instead.
 There are [some exceptions](/guides/german-health-insurance/for-freelancers).

 ### Best public health insurance

 [Public health insurers](/glossary/Krankenkasse) have almost the same cost and coverage.[^85] The price difference is less than €20 per month after taxes.
-The biggest differences are customer service, and coverage of specific treatments.[^15] For example, one insurer can have better coverage for pregnancy, eyeglasses, dental care or travel vaccinations.
+Look for better customer service and coverage of specific treatments.[^15] For example, one insurer can have better coverage for pregnancy, eyeglasses, dental care or travel vaccinations.

-**[Barmer](/out/barmer)** and **[Techniker Krankenkasse](/out/feather-tk)** are good English-speaking options.
-Techniker Krankenkasse is [really good](/guides/techniker-krankenkasse-review), and it's a little cheaper than Barmer.{{ fail_on('2025-12-31') }}
+**[Techniker Krankenkasse](/out/feather-tk)** and **[Barmer](/out/barmer)** speak English.
+Most people choose them.
+Techniker Krankenkasse is cheaper, and it's [really good](/guides/techniker-krankenkasse-review).{{ fail_on('2025-12-31') }}

-[Ask my insurance expert](#insurance-brokers) to help you choose the best public health insurance.
-It's a free service.
-He can also help you choose between public and private health insurance.
+If you are not sure, [ask my insurance expert](#insurance-brokers).
+It's free.

 ## Private health insurance

 You can choose private health insurance if...

 - You are an employee, and you earn more than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year[^3]
-- or you are self-employed
+- or you are self-employed and you earn more than €{{PKV_MIN_INCOME|cur}} per year[^47]
 - or you are a student
-- or you have a [minijob](/glossary/Minijob)
-- or you earn less than €{{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}} per month
 - or you are a civil servant (*Beamter*)[^31]

+Use my [recommendation tool](#your-options) to see if you qualify.
 Everyone else must choose [public health insurance](#public-health-insurance).
-Only 13% of Germans have private health insurance.[^2]
+Only 13% of Germans have private health insurance.[^2]{{ fail_on('2026-12-31') }}

 ### Cost of private health insurance

-Use my [health insurance recommendation tool](#your-options) to get a price estimate.
+Use my [recommendation tool](#your-options) to get a price estimate.

-Private health insurance is sometimes cheaper than public health insurance.
-A healthy 30-year-old employee pays around €250 per month.[^62] I am self-employed, I have a pre-existing health condition, and I pay €600 per month.
-Students pay around €130 per month.[^36]{{ fail_on('2026-02-01')}}

-The cost depends on 4 factors:
+The cost depends on...

 - **Your age when you join**
     Younger people pay less.
 Your insurer saves a part of your payments for old age.
-If you join when you are young, you pay less when you are old.
+If you join when you are young, you also pay less when you are old.
 If you plan to leave Germany after a few years, you can get insurance without old-age provisions.
 It's around 50% cheaper.
 - **Your health condition when you join**
     If you have no health insurance history, you must get a health check at the doctor.[^44] If you have pre-existing health problems, insurers reject you or charge more.[^9] After you join, your health does not affect the price, even if you get really sick.
 - **The coverage you choose**
-    You can get the best coverage or the lowest price.
-You must pay more to cover your spouse and children.
+    You can choose the best coverage or the lowest price.
+To cover your spouse and children, you must pay more.
+You can pay more to get a higher [sickness allowance](/glossary/Krankentagegeld).
 - **Your [deductible](/glossary/Selbstbeteiligung)**
-    If you choose a high [deductible](/glossary/Selbstbeteiligung) (€1200 per year), your health insurance is cheaper.
-When you get sick, you must pay out of pocket for most of your healthcare.
+    If you choose a high [deductible](/glossary/Selbstbeteiligung) (up to €3000 per year), you pay less.
 You also get a yearly discount if you don't use your health insurance.[^17] I get around €650 back every year.{{ fail_on('2027-02-01')}}

 Your employer pays half of your health insurance.
-If you are self-employed or a student, you pay the full price yourself.[^18] You pay for your health insurance every month by [bank transfer](/glossary/SEPA-Überweisung).[^8]
+If you are self-employed or a student, you pay the full price yourself.[^18] You pay every month by [bank transfer](/glossary/SEPA-Überweisung).[^8]

 The cost of private health insurance is [tax-deductible](/glossary/steuerlich%20absetzbar).

 ### Benefits of private health insurance

 - **It's better and cheaper for high earners**[^19]
-    If you are young, healthy and well-paid, private is usually better *and* better than public.
-I save around €600 per month.
+    If you are young, healthy and well-paid, private is usually better *and* cheaper than public.
+I save around €600 per month.{{fail_on('2026-02-01')}}
-- **Faster doctor appointments**
+- **Easier doctor appointments**
-    It's much easier to see a specialist.
-You get an appointment in days instead of weeks.
-You can try it yourself.
-Go on [Doctolib](https://www.doctolib.de/), and find a doctor appointment with public, then private health insurance.
+    You can see a doctor faster.
+You get an appointment with a specialist in days instead of weeks.
+Try it yourself!
+Go on [Doctolib](https://www.doctolib.de/), and try to find a doctor appointment with public and with private health insurance.
 - **Better treatments**
     Private clinics usually have better service.
 Doctors take the time to listen to you.[^25] They also prescribe the best treatment instead of trying cheaper options first.
 - **You choose your coverage**
-    Your insurance can cover dental care, travel health insurance, special medication and special treatments.
-You can pay more to get the best coverage.
-If you want to pay less, you can get lower coverage and choose a high [deductible](/glossary/Selbstbeteiligung).[^17]
+    You can pay more to get the best coverage, or pay less to save money.
+If you are young and healthy, you can get really cheap health insurance.
 - **You pay less when you don't use it**
     Many private health insurers have a no-claims bonus.
 If you don't use your health insurance, you get money back every year.
 If you never get sick, you can save a lot of money.
 In 2024, I got a €640 refund.{{ fail_on('2026-03-01')}}